-Depending on its positioning in a multicast infrastructure, the firewall may play various roles:
+Depending on its position in the multicast infrastructure, the firewall may be identified as a:

-- First Hop Router: the firewall is connected to a multicast source and sends its multicast traffic to the RP (PIM-SM) or to the destination (PIM-SSM). - Middle Hop Router: the firewall acts as an intermediary and forwards multicast traffic. - Last Hop Router: the firewall is connected to multicast receivers and sends subscription/unsubscription requests from these receivers to the RP.
+- First Hop Router (FHR): the firewall is connected to a multicast source and sends its multicast traffic to the RP (PIM-SM) or to the destination (PIM-SSM). - Middle Hop Router (MHR): the firewall acts as an intermediary and forwards multicast traffic. - Last Hop Router (LHR): the firewall is connected to multicast receivers and sends subscription/unsubscription requests from these receivers to the RP.

-The information shown in the grids described below vary according to the role of the firewall in a given multicast traffic stream.
+The information shown in the grids described below vary according to the position of the firewall in a given multicast traffic stream.